Working with wool . . . .

 • This is the good stuff, the expensive stuff, the luxurious stuff.
 There's no matching it's lovely texture and drape.

-• Make your own by throwing wool fabric in the washer and dryer.
+• Make your own by throwing wool fabric in the washer and a hot dryer.
 It's that easy.
 But be warned, your house will smell like a wet dog.

 • You can buy it in many gorgeous colors, often over-dyed for a variegated look.